 Medicare Savings Programs are state Medicaid programs designed to help people with Medicare who have limited income and resources.
 Unlike Medicaid itself (which provides full health coverage), MSPs specifically help pay for Medicare’s cost-sharing — premiums, deductibles, and coinsurance.

 There are four levels of MSPs, each covering different costs and serving different income levels.
 States administer these programs, so the application process varies by state — but the eligibility income and resource guidelines are set federally and are similar across states.
+Many states are actually more generous than the federal floor, and a growing number have dropped the asset test entirely (more on that below).

 The Four Medicare Savings Programs